 Back in Devonport I thought it was prudent to sneak in a little bit of fishing on our last night in Tasmania.
 I fished the Mersey River near Latrobe but unfortunately caught nothing.
 So that sole trout I caught at Tahune is it for me.
 The cost of the fishing license meant it was a $70 trout!

 That concludes our Tassie trip.
+Now we gotta catch the ferry, hit the road and cross the nullarbor back to Perth.
 We missed a lot of central Tasmania, Cradle Mountain and the entire wild and rugged west coast.
 Might have to come back!